jdblackstar/lambdata/README.md

 Fork this repo, then download your own copy of it.
 Then navigate into this directory from the command line.

-Then activate the cirtual environment:
+Then activate the virtual environment:

 ## Usage